mvieraamado/mvieraamado/README.md

 Frontend developer
 ------------------

-I've been learning for 2 years now, I'm the happiest person every time I write a line of code.
+I've been learning for 2 years now.
 I'm currently a frontend developer, but lately I'm also learning Python and Django.

 * 🌍  I'm based in Buenos Aires, Argentina
 * ✉️  You can contact me at [mariamviera7@gmail.com](mailto:mariamviera7@gmail.com)